-The way your customers perceive your brand and product is very important since they define your sales volume, the success of your brand, and the profits your business will earn.
-So, you should be ready to present your products most honestly and effectively.
+The way your customers perceive your brand is crucial since they define your sales volume, the success of your business, and the profits your company will earn.
+Therefore, you should be ready to present your products honestly and effectively.
 To do this, you need to consider the following steps.

 - Define your target audience.
-Knowing your customers, their needs, wants, demographics, interests allows you to give them the product they strive for.
-This way, you can reach your target audience and entice them to buy your products.
+Knowing your customers, needs, wants, demographics, and interests allows you to give them the product they strive for.
+This way, you can reach your target audience and motivate them to buy your products.
 For this purpose, you need to be well-prepared and operate the necessary information.

-- Identify the main benefits of your product.
-As a business owner, you need to know all the peculiarities of your products or services, their features, and their advantages.
-Benefits are the top priority for any customer who wants to solve the problem.
-You need to identify the key perks and communicate them to the masses so that they can consider your product when reviewing several options.
+- Identify the key benefits of your product.
+Benefits are a top priority for any customer who wants to solve a particular problem.
+As a business owner, you need to know all the peculiarities of your products or services, including their features and advantages.
+You need to identify your key perks and communicate them to the masses so that they can consider your product when reviewing several options.

 - Establish brand credibility.
-To build trusting relationships and encourage customers to make repeat purchases, you need to create a brand people can rely on.
+You need to create a brand that people can rely on to build trusting relationships and encourage your customers to make repeat purchases.
 Consumers are more inclined to make repeat purchases from companies with a good reputation and high credibility.
-Remember not to make promises you can't keep and claims that can’t be verified.
-Prioritize honesty and transparency since they will help you build a healthy product positioning.
+Remember not to make promises you can’t keep and claims that can’t be verified.
+Prioritize honesty and transparency since they will help you build a healthy product positioning strategy.

 - Offer a unique value proposition.
 Communicate the value your product can bring to your target audience.
-You need to be aware of the fact that consumers won’t choose a product if they can't benefit from it.
-Explore your product, find the best benefits and search for the most appropriate communication channels to convey them effectively to your leads and customers.
+You need to be aware of the fact that consumers won’t choose a product if they can’t benefit from it.
+Explore your product, find its benefits, and search for the most appropriate communication channels to convey them to your leads and customers effectively.

 - Consider audience segmentation.
-If you want to obtain the best results, you need to segment your audience since your product can’t satisfy the needs of all customers.
-You can divide customers into groups based on their interests, traits, and needs to create customized messages.
-As a result, you’ll be able to appeal to individual wants and needs and provide them with your product as a solution.
+If you want to obtain the best results, you need to segment your audience since your product can’t satisfy all your customers’ needs.
+You can divide them into groups based on their interests, traits, and needs to create customized messages.
+As a result, you’ll be able to appeal to their individual wants and needs and provide them with your product as a solution.

 - Craft your messaging.
-Once you segment customers, it’s necessary to select the right communication channels for each group.
-Some of them might prefer social media platforms but others might use traditional channels like TV and radio.
-Give thought to writing a positioning statement (a description of a product and its target audience, and how this product can solve a problem that arises).
-It will help you prepare personalized and, thus, more effective messages that speak to the needs and preferences of each group.
+Once you segment your customers, it’s necessary to select the right communication channels for each group.
+Some of them might prefer social media platforms, but others might use traditional channels like TV and radio.
+Give some thought to writing a positioning statement (a description of a product, its target audience, and how this product can solve a problem that arises).
+It will help you prepare personalized and effective messages that speak to the needs and preferences of each group.

-- Do competitor research.
-Once your message is ready, you need to evaluate your competitors and the products or services they offer.
+- Do a competitive analysis.
+Once your message is ready, you need to evaluate your competitors’ businesses and the products or services they offer.
 Competitor research gives you a clear understanding of your rivals, their offers, and what makes your product different in a positive way.
 Afterward, you’ll be aware of the distinctive features and benefits your product has, your core values, innovations, and various improvements your company provides consumers with.

 - Demonstrate your expertise.
-Explain to your customers why they should choose you over competitors.
+Explain to your customers why they should choose you over your competitors.
 You should also prove that your product is better and that it has several benefits useful for consumers.
-There are several ways to show the quality or benefit of your product: testings, trials, demonstrations, etc.
+There are several ways to show the quality of your product or its benefits: testings, trials, demonstrations, etc.

-- Focus on competitive advantage.
+- Focus on your competitive advantage.
 These are the factors that enable your company to manufacture better or cheaper products and outperform your competitors.
-You need to speak about the real benefit your product gives.
-Customers should truly need this product and obtain visible value.
+You need to speak about the actual benefit your product provides.
+Customers should truly need this product and obtain its visible value.
 It also includes staying up-to-date and adapting to new trends and innovations.

-- Maintain brand’s position.
-Once you reach this step, you need to maintain your brand’s position so that customers continue to buy your products.
-To operate successfully, never compromise on quality, increase or reduce prices drastically since it can make customers question the quality.
+- Maintain your brand’s position.
+Once you reach this step, you need to maintain your brand’s position so that customers continue buying your products.
+If you aim to operate this successfully, you should never compromise on quality and increase or reduce prices drastically since it can make customers suspicious.

 Now that you know the steps, let’s move to the examples.

-We’ve prepared several examples of product positioning of famous brands that work in completely different industries.
+We’ve prepared several examples of famous brands that work in different industries and implement product positioning.
 Let’s dive in to grab some inspiration.

 Beautycounter — clean beauty

-The brand famous for skincare and cosmetic products promotes clean beauty.
+The brand famous for its skincare and cosmetic products promotes clean beauty.
 The company strives to create products that are safe for our environment.
-Beautycounter stands for sustainability and uses the ingredients that can’t harm our environment.
+Beautycounter stands for sustainability and uses ingredients that can’t harm the environment.